Homeless Assistance Team

 - Spray disinfectants

-Resources to assist homeless individuals and families in Roanoke include emergency shelters, transitional housing and supportive services.
+Resources to assist homeless individuals and families in Roanoke include emergency shelters, financial assistance and various supportive service programs.